 Open Campus is a privilege granted by parents and Hanover High School administrators to sophomores, juniors, and seniors to leave school grounds during their unscheduled time.
 The goal of this privilege is to give students the opportunity to develop personal responsibility for their unscheduled time.
 Open Campus is an important privilege and will last only as long as students treat it with respect.
 Parents give permission for Open Campus in the annual registration process.
-Sophomores may not leave campus until they have had their introductory meeting with the Dean of Students.
+Sophomores may not leave campus until they have had their introductory meeting with the Associate Principal.

 - Eligible students are in 10th, 11th, and 12th grade and are passing in all their courses at the end of each semester (mid-year and end-of-year).
 Ineligible students are notified by mail during the summer.